study-group-lit/lit/README.md

 Create a folder `bin` in the root directory and move the new `candc-1.00` directory into the `bin` directory.
 (The `bin` folder will be ignored by Git)

 **Python setup**
 Run `bootstrap.sh`, it will create a Python virtual environment at `venv`, activate it and then install the necessary packages.
-After installing all packages, run scripts with `python3.9` explicitly.

 ## Troubleshooting
 ### Pip